omnetpp/omnetpp/doc/src/userguide/launcher.rst

 Launching and Debugging
 =======================

 Introduction
 ------------

-The |omnet++| IDE lets you execute single simulations and simulation batches, and also to debug and, to some extent, profile simulations.
+The |omnet++| IDE lets you execute single simulations and simulation batches, and also debug and, to some extent, profile simulations.
 You can choose whether you want the simulation to run in graphical mode (using :guilabel:`Qtenv`) or in console (using :guilabel:`Cmdenv`); which simulation configuration and run number to execute; whether to record an eventlog or not; and many other options.